Underdogs Have to Fight Hard

 Do you feel like your brand is the underdog?
 You might say to your team, “but we have a smaller marketing budget than our competitors.”
 You might feel like it’s a long, uphill battle against big corporations.
 Penetrating a market with established competitors can be difficult, even if you have innovative technology that’s superior or are offering something no one else can claim to offer.

 It seems as though offering the best solution to your audience’s problem(s) should be enough.
 As soon as people hear about what you’re offering, they’ll quickly come to their senses and choose you!

 But often it isn’t this easy.
 Why is that?
-Because winning in the marketplace isn’t just about creating the better product.
-It’s about getting people to believe it’s the better product.
+Because winning in the marketplace isn’t just about creating a better product.
+It’s about getting people to believe it’s a better product.
 It’s about influencing consumer perception.

 Why Big Brands Get Picked